Goldenone2/Hamilton-s-Frog-GBS/PCA.md

 I investigated the natural divergence or structure between Hamilton’s frog populations (esp.
 Takapourewa & Te Pakeka) using PCA, a dimensionality reduction analysis that takes our high-dimensional data and reduces it to a few principal components.
 I ran this separately in PLINK.
 Loosely following this [useful tutorial](https://speciationgenomics.github.io/pca/) on cichlids.

 ## Set up
-First, I convert our .vcf in the relevant plink formats.
+First, I converted our .vcf in the relevant plink formats.
 Plink was made for human genomic data and thus expects: chromosome location information, and pedigree information: --allow-extra-chr allows me to proceed with non-standard chromosome names and numbers,  --double-id allows me to duplicate the ID of my samples for both "family" and "individual" ID

 Notes from the [PLINK Documentation](https://www.cog-genomics.org/plink/1.9/input) that if you're dealing with a draft assembly with lots of contigs, rather than actual autosomes—the standard PLINK build can handle that if you name your contigs 'contig1', 'contig2', etc. and use the --allow-extra-chr flag.
 ```sh